We are committed to fighting back just as we did recently with newly confirmed Secretary of Health and Human Services, Alex Azar.

 Some Hill staffers still maintain their drug industry pensions and stocks, and unless they hold certain positions, they are not required to disclose these connections.
 We saw how well that went with Brenda Fitzgerald.

 We should feel confident in government officials’ ability to make safe, justified decisions on our health care without going through the crooked channels of the pharmaceutical industry.
 Outsourcing expertise to lobbyists just goes to show how little confidence these officials have in their ability to advocate for comprehensive health policy.
 Integrity may be the last thing we can expect from this administration, but we can’t stop demanding it.
 We must make it known that we will not stand for these underhanded, shady ways of controlling our health care.
-Our knowledge and information is one of the most powerful tools we have, and we will continue to harness that to fight back.
+Our knowledge and information are the most powerful tools we have, and we will continue to harness that to fight back.